 Eating for health

-How you eat your food can have big impact on your health.
+How you eat your food can have a big impact on your health.
 Most of us are aware of it, at least to some extent, but don't take it seriously nevertheless.
 After all, eating food is something that comes naturally.
 Or does it?
 As a reminder, here's what amounts to a pocket guide to healthy eating.

 Even the healthiest diet can be unhealthy

 Poor eating habits include:

 ● overeating (much more likely with highly processed foods)

 ● eating when not ready (agitated, distracted from food, etc.)